 The American College of Veterinary Emergency and Critical Care (ACVECC) complies with the American Disabilities Act of 1990.
-To ensure equal opportunities for all qualified persons, the ACVECC will make reasonable accommodations for Credentialed Candidates when appropriate.
-If you require special accommodations related to a disability you must complete a Request for Special Accommodations for the ACVECC Certification Examination form located in the residency training database and return this form to the office of the Executive Secretary at the time of examination registration.
+To ensure equal opportunities for all qualified persons, the ACVECC will make reasonable accommodations for credentialed candidates when appropriate.
+If you require special accommodations related to a disability you must complete a Request for Special Accommodations for the ACVECC Certification Exam form located in the residency training database and return this form to the ACVECC office (office@acvecc.org) at the time of the exam registration.